Ballygunner reach All-Ireland final

 Shane McGuigan scored a late goal for Slaughtneil but it was too late.

-The Munster champion got off to a flying start with points from Conor Sheehan and Kevin Mahony before O'Keeffe thundered the sliotar into the net.
+The Munster champions got off to a flying start with points from Conor Sheehan and Kevin Mahony before O'Keeffe thundered the sliotar into the net.

-Slaughtneil managed to respond with points from Cormac O'Doherty, Brendan Rodgers and Brian Cassidy before the impressive Dessie Hutchinson flicked over at the other end to leave Ballygunner with a 1-03 to 0-3 lead.
+Slaughtneil managed to respond with points from Cormac O'Doherty, Brendan Rogers and Brian Cassidy before the impressive Dessie Hutchinson flicked over at the other end to leave Ballygunner with a 1-03 to 0-3 lead.

 Rodgers answered immediately for the Derry club while Pauric Mahony slotted over a free for Ballygunner and a sharp lift allowed Peter Hogan to increase their lead to 1-05 to 0-4.